eDiscovery Retention Policies for Emails, Documents, and Records

 Shred days are not good days

-Another situation to watch out for is where a company that has not followed their retention/disposition policy in the past, instructs employees to suddenly follow the disposition schedule and delete information with the hope that many inconvenient documents will be destroyed before discovery begins.
+Another situation to watch out for is where a company that has not followed its records retention/disposition policy in the past, instructs employees to suddenly follow the disposition schedule and delete information with the hope that many inconvenient documents will be destroyed before discovery begins.
 A perfect example of this was when a former Arthur Andersen accountant, David B. Duncan, testified that he had orchestrated a campaign to destroy Enron Corp. audit documents and knew at the time that he was breaking the law.

 "I obstructed justice," said Duncan, testifying for the first time in Andersen's criminal trial in federal court.
 "I instructed people on the [audit] team to follow the document-retention policy, which I knew would result in the destruction of documents."